 Contact the author:

-The past few years have seen some of the most exciting developments in my career as a writer including the upcoming publication of two new books by two different publishers!
-But before getting into more detail about those releases, I want you to learn a bit more about me and what I’ve been up to over the years.
+But before getting into more detail about Talismanic, Different Futures, Autumnal Tales, and the Science Agents trilogy, I want you to learn a bit more about me and what I’ve been up to over the years.

 It proved to be a toxic mix that soon yielded early attempts at writing my own tales and entertaining the dream of some day becoming a professional storyteller.
 But with enthusiasm running ahead of experience, that dream ended up being deferred for some time as I was forced to learn the actual craft of writing.

 Along the way, my literary interests began to fan out with new discoveries such as Robert E. Howard’s Conan the Barbarian, Edgar Rice Burroughs’ Tarzan and John Carter, H.P.
 Lovecraft’s Cthulhu Mythos, Sax Rohmer’s Fu Manchu, and Walter Gibson’s Shadow.
 Later, the fantasies of William Morris, J.R.R.
 Tolkien, Lord Dunsany, E.R.
 Eddison, William Hope Hodgson, Robert W. Chambers, Clark Ashton Smith, Mervyn Peake, James Branch Cabell, and Katherine Kurtz also captured my imagination.

 Then came four years at Salem State College where I became an editor of the student newspaper and eventually received a BA in English and Communications.
 From there, it was the dull routine of a local reporter’s life punctuated here and there with continued efforts at fiction writing.